Home » Jamaican Recipes » Jamaican coconut drops recipe

 • ½ tsp Vanilla extract

-• Dice the coconut meat into small square-like shapes.
+2. Wash and dice the coconut small square-like shapes.

-• Add the brown sugar and let this cook until the water is reduced to a brown syrup-like liquid.
-At this point, ensure that you stir continuously to prevent the sugar from burning.
+4. Add the brown sugar, vanilla extract and let this cook until the water is reduced to a brown syrup-like liquid that is not runny.
+(As the liquid reduce, ensure that you stir continuously to prevent burning.)

-• Before the sugar syrup gets too sticky, scoop the wet drops with a large spoon and place them on a banana leaf, parchment paper or foil in small portions.
-Leave to harden and dry for 15-20 minutes.
+6. Once the sugar syrup gets sticky, quickly scoop the drops using a large spoon and place them on a banana leaf, parchment paper or foil in portions.
+Leave to harden and dry.

 Notes